 The durability is based on how neat and strong the stitching looked, how secure the loops, ties and zips were attached, and how strong the fabric appeared.
 I’ve had each blanket for over a month, so I kept an eye out for loose stitching, escaped beads, and worn fabric.

-The first five blue links take you the company websites, and the last three to Amazon.
+The blue links will take you either to the company websites or Amazon.

 Table 2: Weight options and price range